From high school to university

 - Nunavut, Northwest and Yukon Territories

-If you have any particular questions about how the admission process works, you can get a detailed explanation of the admission requirements and process in the Official University Undergraduate Calendar Admission Guidelines.
+If you have any particular questions about how the admission process works, you can get a detailed explanation of the undergraduate admission requirements and process in the Official University Undergraduate Calendar Admission Guidelines.